 You don’t need a specialized IT department to implement a good chatbot for your company, but you do need to put some thought into creating a bot.
-In our guide, we will show you how to come up with the perfect chatbot for your company—in just seven steps.
+In our guide, we'll show you how to design the perfect chatbot for your company — in just seven steps.

 1. Decide on the purpose of your chatbot